jpreardon/jam-alert/WORKLOG.md

 ## Log

+### 2022-12-30

+In an effort to reduce the number of calls being made to directory servers, I'll only check the ones I am likely to find people to jam with.
+In my case, I think that's the "any genre" servers and rock.
+We'll take that as a simple, optional parameter in the request.

+- Add servers parameter to request URL, pass it in the python script.

 ### 2022-12-28

 - Change the LED behavior some more.
 Turn off blue light altogether and stop blinking the green.